ivanr101/Trip-Calculator/trip-calculator/src/test/README.md

 4. **Send the Request and Check the Response**:
 Click Send.
-Verify the response to ensure it matches the expected result.
+Verify the response matches the expected results.
 Screenshots of the results are included as JPEG's in the test folder.